Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Distributed Implementation of the MPC Layer

 \subsubsection{Design Scalability}

 While all of the steps which form Algorithm~\ref{alg:MPC_des} can, indeed, be iterated in a fully offline setting, yet another appealing feature is the fact that once the second layer's command budgeting has been negotiated via the selection of the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2}, the subsequent set-based computations from Algorithm~\ref{alg:MPC_des} can be \emph{performed in parallel}.
-As indicated in Remark~\ref{rem:relax_codep}, the design procedure of each area can proceed independently of the others, once the aforementioned choice has been made.
-This fact is a direct consequence of not employing any notions of joint set invariance (see, for example, \cite{R8C}) and of relying, instead, upon the decoupling-focused control laws discussed in our companion paper \cite{part1}.
+Thus, the design procedure of each area can proceed independently of the others, once the aforementioned choice has been made.
+This fact is a direct consequence of not employing any notions of joint set invariance (see, for example, \cite{R8C}) and of relying, instead, upon the decoupling-focused control laws discussed in \cite{part1}.